This is the multi-page printable view of this section. Click here to print.

 # acrAccess: true

-Currently, it’s not yet possible to deploy into existing resource groups, but in the future it will.
+Currently, it’s not yet possible to deploy into existing resource groups.
 The .resourceGroup.name field will allow specifying the name of an already existing resource group that the shoot cluster and all infrastructure resources will be deployed to.

 Via the .zoned boolean you can tell whether you want to use Azure availability zones or not.
 If you don’t use zones then an availability set will be created and only basic load balancers will be used.
 Zoned clusters use standard load balancers.